AhmedFahmySoliman/online-inertial-parameter-identification-data/readme.md

 <h3>Figures Description and Regeneration Instructions</h3>

+The MATLAB code was developed and tested on Ubuntu Linux.
+Users running the code on Windows may need to replace Unix-style path separators (/) with Windows-compatible paths or use fullfile().
 The figures from the corresponding paper are listed in the second column of Table 2.
 They were generated using MATLAB R2024b.  <br>
 <br>